spencertipping/nfu/README.md

   as JSON and the result stored in `$_`.
 Also, any `.(\w+)` in the expression are converted to `->{'$1'}`, so you can write `$_.foo` instead of `$_->{'foo'}`, for instance.
 Returning multiple values causes them to be written as plain text, not re-encoded.
+Returning zero values with `()` causes no output row to be generated.
 - `-l`, `--log`: Log-transforms every value.
 - `-L`, `--exp`: Exponent-transforms every value.
 - `-o`, `--order`: Orders elements by numeric value.